Muğla: Classical period

-Ottoman and Republican periods
+Under Roman and then Byzantine rule, the town's name gradually changed to Mogolla (Μογωλᾶ, Mogōlâ) and then Mugla (Μούγλα, Moúgla; Muğla).
+The town was one of the earliest ones conquered by the Turks in western Anatolia, being taken in the 13th century.
+It was then organized under the Menteşe dynasty based at Milas.
 Muğla acquired regional importance after it replaced Milas as the seat of the subprovince (sanjak) under the Ottoman Empire in 1420.
+From 1867 until 1922, Muğla was part of Aidin Vilayet.
 The sanjak kept the name Menteşe until the Republican Era, when it was renamed Muğla after its seat of government.
-From 1867 until 1922, Muğla was part of Aidin Vilayet.

 Geography

 The district area's physical features are determined by several pot-shaped high plains, delimited by mountains, of which the largest is the one where the city of Muğla is located and which is called under the same name (Muğla Plain).
 It is surrounded by steep slopes denuded of soil, paved with calcerous geology, and a scrub cover which gives the immediate vicinity of Muğla a barren appearance uncharacteristic of its region.
 Arable land is limited to valley floors.

 Economy

 Its former profile as a predominantly rural, difficult to access, isolated and underpopulated region enclosed by a rugged mountainous complex is now coming to an end.
 Also in recent years, a major program of restoration of the city's architectural heritage has enhanced local tourism.
 The city remains an orderly, compact, and provincial agricultural center.
 The city which retains its old neighborhoods, not having succumbed to the mid-20th century boom in concrete reconstruction, but displays a progressive mind as exemplified by the pride still expressed at having had Turkey's first female provincial governor in the 1990s, Lale Aytaman.
 Nevertheless, Muğla still lacks sizeable manufacturing and processing centers, and its economy relies on trade, crafts, services, tourism, and agriculture.
 Therefore, tourism in Muğla is a great opportunity for local community employment, and its fertile soil and amenable climate provide a variety of products for people working in the agricultural sector.